 Today, you’ll drive to the heart of the Golden Triangle which connects Thailand, Laos, and Myanmar - Chiang Rai.
 Once arrived, you’ll head to the Hall of Opium, which presents the history of opium, and the impacts of illegal drugs.
 Head back to one of our two suggested hotels, either the exotic Four Seasons Tented Camp, or the Anantara, both being luxurious abodes.

-Guests will get close up with elephants again today, but this time, you’ll be taught the basics of mahout training, which involves learning how to mount and dismount, ride, and wash an elephant.
+Guests will get close up with elephants again today, and you’ll be taught the basics of mahout training as well as a jungle trek.
 Next up, you’ll visit the panoramic and famous Golden Triangle.
 Finally, you’ll check out Chiang Saen, an ancient city from the height of the Lanna Kingdom.

 On this, the final day of your trip to Northern Thailand, you’ll visit a memorable, picturesque place that has been compared to China’s Shangri-La, Doi Mae Salong.
 Following this will be a trip to a tea plantation, an industry for which Chiang Rai is gaining increasing notoriety.
 You’ll finish off your journey by paying a visit to one of Chiang Rai’s hill tribes, which are numerous in the area.